Where Scotland's story begins

 It’s a remarkable achievement: in an age of speed and technology, it has been created with wool and linen, slowly, methodically and with people coming together to share stories and create a record of their history.

-A brand new purpose built national exhibition centre and visitor experience housing the Tapestry will open in Galashiels in the heart of the UK’s premier textile region in Spring 2021.
+A brand new purpose built national exhibition centre and visitor experience housing the Tapestry will open in Galashiels in the heart of the UK’s premier textile region in 2021.
 It will celebrate the creative talents of the stitchers and tell the people’s story of Scotland – from Mary Queen of Scots, Robert the Bruce, Robert Burns and Sir Walter Scott to rugby, football, movies and music.

 In addition to showcasing the beautiful Tapestry and telling the story of Scotland through interactive displays and audio guides, there will be nationally significant changing exhibitions and education activities; a gift shop and café with seasonal and local produce; as well as a programme of events for all ages.